 3.1.2.
-Spatial convolution
+Spatial Convolution

-The spatial convolution component, represented in Fig. 3, takes as its input the output from the preceding temporal convolution component.
+The spatial convolution component, represented in Figure 3, takes as its input the output from the preceding temporal convolution component.
 It aims to capture spatial correlations across all twelve ECG leads, similar to the CSP stage in FBCSP (Ang et al., 2008; Koles et al., 1990).
-Four independent depthwise 2D convolutions are utilised, each with a kernel of size $12 \times 1 \times 1$.
-This results in four augmented leads, each synthesised from all twelve original leads.
-The selection of four augmented leads serves dual purposes: it both reduces spatial
+Four independent depthwise 2D convolutions are utilised, each with a kernel of size $12 \times 1 \times 1$ .
+This results in four augmented leads, each synthesised

-Fig. 2.
-In-depth view of the temporal convolution component within ECGencode, configured per ECGencode model 1 specified in Fig. 1.
+Figure 2: In-depth view of the temporal convolution component within ECGencode, configured per ECGencode model 1 specified in Figure 1.
 Four distinct standard 2D convolutions are employed, each with a stride of eight.
-Kernel sizes vary along the temporal axis: $1 \times 16 \times 1$, $1 \times 64 \times 1$, $1 \times 256 \times 1$, and $1 \times 1024 \times 1$.
+Kernel sizes vary along the temporal axis: $1 \times 16 \times 1$ , $1 \times 64 \times 1$ , $1 \times 256 \times 1$ , and $1 \times 1,024 \times 1$ .
 The outputs of these convolutions are combined along the channel axis to form the final output.